Survey says: Big dog breeds more popular than small pups

 Less barky than small dogs

 Don’t get us wrong, little dogs, without a doubt, deserve love too.
-Brett Hodges, the owner/editor of RightPet, sums it up well: “People don’t prefer large dogs per se — they like them because, in general, they’re more even-tempered, trainable, and quiet than small dogs — making them ‘best in-home.'”
+Brett Hodges, the owner/editor of RightPet, sums it up, “People don’t prefer large dogs per se — they like them because, in general, they’re more even-tempered, trainable, and quiet than small dogs — making them ‘best in-home.'”

 Golden Retriever

 The Golden Retriever is intelligent, loyal, and eager to please.
-Although the dogs are big and have lots of energy, they are easy to train and are an ideal choice for first-time dog owners.
+Although the dogs are big and have lots of energy, they are easy to train and ideal for first-time owners.

 Labrador Retriever

 Long one of the most popular dog breeds in the United States, the Labrador Retriever is easy-going and makes a wonderful family pet.
-The dogs love to please their owners, and this makes them easy to train.
-Labradors love to eat, but they tend to gain weight, so be careful not to let your Lab get overweight.
+The dogs love to please their owners, making them easy to train.
+Labradors love to eat but tend to gain weight, so be careful not to let your Lab gain too much weight.

 German Shepherd

 Known for their courage, speed, intelligence, and strength, German Shepherd dogs make ideal pets and working dogs.
-If you’re looking for love, the loyal German Shepherd is your best choice.
+The loyal German Shepherd is your best choice if you’re looking for love,

 Alaskan Malamute